Dying Trades: Why These Endangered Skills Still Matter in 2026

 Ceramic artists create products made from clay.
 Archaeologists have discovered ceramics that date back to at least 24,000 BC with the earliest examples found in what was once called Czechoslovakia.
 They were made from animal fat and bone mixed with bone ash and a fine clay-like material and were in the form of animal and human figurines, slabs and balls.

 Today ceramic artists earn around £30,000 a year creating everything from plates and cups to piggy banks and vases.
+It is crucial to pass on these ceramic art skills to the next generation to ensure the preservation of this traditional craft.

 How to Become a Ceramic Artist